 The bill, known as "Keith's Law," amends sections 3304.23 and 5502.08 of the Revised Code to broaden the definition of disabilities included in the communication disability database.
-It expands the database to encompass any person with a disability, rather than limiting it to those with communication impairments.
-The bill introduces new legal language that defines various disabilities, including intellectual impairments, hearing impairments, speech or language impairments, visual impairments, emotional disturbances, and more.
-Additionally, it mandates that the verification form for inclusion in the database be made electronically available and that public outreach be conducted to inform individuals about the database.
+It expands the definition to encompass any person with a disability, specifically detailing various types of impairments such as intellectual, hearing, speech, visual, emotional, orthopedic, and mental health conditions.
+The bill also mandates that the verification form for inclusion in the database be made electronically available and that public outreach be conducted to inform individuals about the database's existence.

-Furthermore, the bill enhances access to the database through countywide 9-1-1 systems, allowing emergency responders to access critical information about individuals with disabilities during emergencies.
+Additionally, the bill enhances access to the database through countywide 9-1-1 systems, allowing emergency responders to access critical information about individuals with disabilities during emergencies.
 The database will be available to law enforcement officers, emergency medical service personnel, and firefighters, ensuring they can identify and assist individuals with disabilities effectively.
-The bill also establishes a process for individuals or their guardians to request removal from the database, ensuring privacy and control over personal information.
+The bill also includes provisions for individuals to request removal from the database, streamlining the process for those who no longer wish to be included.

 Statutes affected: As Introduced: 3304.23, 5502.08